stc/Sonic-Code-Workshops/README.md

 ## Testing your project

 Open the sketch in Processing, hit run.
 You should hear the sounds made by Pd, and interact with the Processing interface.
-To test on an Android device, switch the sketch into Android mode.
-(More on this, later)
+To test on an Android device, first follow the steps on this [guide on the Processing + Android wiki](https://github.com/processing/processing-android/wiki).
+After steps are complete, switch the sketch into Android mode and run your sketch in the android simulator or an Android Device.
+Please note, Android versions below 2.3.3 (API 10) won't work with Processing.

 ## Examples

 - S01_HelloPd : the official example that arrives with the puredataP5 repository.
 - S02_PureDataBasics : supercompressed overview of objects, workflow, time & making sounds in Pure Data
+- S03_ProcessingBasics : overview of user inputs, functions, for loop and classes in Processing

 All code is under GPLv3 License.